onedata/onedata-documentation/docs/user-guide/data-distribution-and-metrics.md

 [toc][]

-## Overwiev
+## Overview

-The data in spaces may be arbitrarily distributed among the storage backends of the supporting providers.

-![screen-distribution-diagram][]

 On the physical level, Onedata organizes files into blocks of various sizes.
 These file blocks can then be distributed across different storage backends that support the space in which the files are stored.
-Each provider contains a list of local file blocks, forming what we call a `file replica`.
+Each provider stores the local file blocks, forming a `file replica`.
 Information about the mapping between logical and physical files is stored in the file metadata, which is replicated and synchronized between all supporting providers.

-Single file can have many replicas on different storage backends.
+A file can have multiple replicas on different storage backends.
 This has the following
 benefits:

 * Improved performance — when interacting with the data available locally on the provider